phuongtranth/Explore-Ecommerce-Dataset/README.md

-# [SQL] Explore E-commerce Dataset
+# [SQL] Website Performance Analysis

 ## I. Introduction
-- Leveraged problem-solving skills to create complex SQL queries, evaluating product performance, sales, discount strategies, customer retention, and inventory management.
+In this project, I applied advanced SQL techniques, including sliding window and aggregation queries, using Google BigQuery to analyze e-commerce data.
+I evaluated product performance, sales trends, discount strategies, customer retention, and inventory management.
+These insights supported the Marketing and Sales teams in making strategic, data-driven decisions to improve business outcomes.
-- Extracted actionable insights from big data, informing strategic decision-making in Marketing, demonstrating proficiency in data-driven business analysis.
 ## II.
 Dataset Access
 The e-commerce dataset is stored in a public Google BigQuery dataset.
 To access the dataset, follow these steps:
 - Log in to your Google Cloud Platform account and create a new project.